 If you would like to leave a specific bequest to Cambridge in America in your Will, we suggest the following wording:

-I bequeath to University of Cambridge in America, a 501(c)(3) nonprofit corporation organized and existing under the laws of the District of Columbia with the business address of 292 Madison Avenue, 8th Floor, New York, NY 10017, the sum of _____________ [dollars or percentage of estate], to be used exclusively for its charitable purposes.
+I bequeath to Cambridge in America, a 501(c)(3) nonprofit corporation organized and existing under the laws of the District of Columbia with the business address of Cambridge in America, 1120 Avenue of the Americas, 17th Floor, New York, NY 10036, the sum of _____________ [dollars or percentage of estate], to be used exclusively for its charitable purposes.
 It is my wish that these funds will be utilized for the support of King’s College, Cambridge.

 Under its charter, and in accordance with US tax law, Cambridge in America may not receive restricted gifts.
 However, the CAm Board gives every consideration to donors’ requests when allocating gifts to Cambridge and its colleges.
 We would be happy to speak with you or your financial or legal advisor regarding making a planned gift to the College.
 You can be assured that conversations are held in the strictest confidence.